Unhealthy lifestyles are not the business of government

 DEBATE IN CONTEXT

 Today’s ‘War on Obesity’ [Ref: Guardian] uses similar policy to that combatting smoking, from tax hikes to advertising bans.
-The sugary drinks tax, while looking in jeopardy at certain moments, has been in force since April 2018 [Ref: UK Government] and, while delayed, there are plans to extend this with the addition of a ‘junk food’ promotions ban, new packaging rules and an advertising ‘watershed’ [Ref: UK Government].
+The sugary drinks tax, while looking in jeopardy at certain moments, has been in force since April 2018 [Ref: UK Government].
+In December 2024, Labour health secretary, Wes Streeting, announced a ban on ‘junk food’ advertising on TV, to come into force in October 2025.
+[Ref: UK Government] Attempts to ‘reformulate’ food to cut calories in processed foods have been going on since 2015 and health think tank The King’s Fund called for renewed efforts in March 2024.
+[Ref: Guardian]

 These policies have divided people, with support coming from those who say education and persuasion are not enough to stop the obesity epidemic.
 Critics argue that government intervention forces the individual to abdicate responsibility for their own health and stops them from exercising their own will, however damaging it is to themselves [Ref: Spiked].